dotnet/aspnetcore/README.md

 This project is part of ASP.NET Core.
 You can find samples, documentation and getting started instructions for ASP.NET Core at the [Home](https://github.com/aspnet/home) repo.

+## ASP.NET Identity for ASP.NET MVC 5

+The previous versions of Identity for MVC5 and lower, previously available on CodePlex, are available at https://github.com/aspnet/AspNetIdentity

 ## Community Maintained Store Providers

  - [ASP.NET Identity MongoDB Provider](https://github.com/tugberkugurlu/AspNetCore.Identity.MongoDB)